Minimal reproducible data

 Remember, we want to keep everything minimal for many reasons:

-• bonus: to help us better understand and zero-in on the source of our issue, often stumbling upon a solution along the way
+- bonus: to help us better understand and zero-in on the source of our problem, often stumbling upon a solution along the way

-Nevertheless, it remains an option for when your data appears too complex or you are not quite sure where your error lies and therefore are not sure what minimal components are needed to reproduce the example.
+Nevertheless, it remains an option for when your data appears too complex or you are not quite sure where your problem lies and therefore are not sure what minimal components are needed to reproduce the example.
+In other words, when you don’t have a good mental model of what the problem is even after going through the initial steps we outlined earlier in the lesson.

 The last approach we mentioned is to build a minimal reproducible dataset based on the datasets that already exist within R (and therefore everyone would have access to).